httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 not required to retain the cookie until the specified date has passed.
 In fact, user agents often evict cookies due to memory pressure or privacy concerns.

+The user agent must cap the Expires attribute at no more than 400 days in the future.
+Values farther in the future should be reduced to the cap.
+If a lower cap is set, it must be kept consistent with the Max-Age attribute.

 #### The Max-Age Attribute {#attribute-max-age}

 The Max-Age attribute indicates the maximum lifetime of the cookie, represented as the number of seconds until the cookie expires.
 The user agent is not required to retain the cookie for the specified duration.
 In fact, user agents often evict cookies due to memory pressure or privacy concerns.

+The user agent must cap the Max-Age attribute at no more than 400 days.
+Values larger should be reduced to the cap.
+If a lower cap is set, it must be kept consistent with the Expires attribute.

 NOTE: Some existing user agents do not support the Max-Age attribute.
 User agents that do not support the Max-Age attribute ignore the attribute.